 - Store Manager – Once you connect your CRM platform, products can be uploaded and managed here to be displayed on your profile storefront with the ability to be tagged and featured in your organic and paid videos.

-- Creator Center – Discover trends, view top-performing ads, explore the TikTok audio library, and use the creative center video templates to turn still photos into beautifully branded videos.
+- Creator Center – Discover and track trends, view top-performing ads, explore the TikTok audio library, and use the creative center video templates to turn still photos into beautifully branded videos.

 With so many resources and promotion capabilities, why wouldn’t you give TikTok Advertising a shot?
 Here’s how to get started on TikTok Business Center:

 To begin, sign up for your TikTok business account by going to TikTok For Business.
 Select whether you are a business or agency and enter your details including region, business name and currency.

 Agencies will be taken to a a Business Center page such as the following to provide additional details whereas an individual business will have to choose an industry to help TikTok correctly categorize your business and advertising.

 2. Add users and input Partners